A Plantation Act: Premieres

+Loss and rediscovery

+The short was considered a lost film as far back as August 1933, when Jolson himself asked Warner Bros. to make a print for him as a personal souvenir, only to be disappointed.
+Historian Patrick Picking offers the details: "A Warner Brothers Studio letter, now in the Warner archives at USC, stated that 'As this short was made in 1926, there are no records or films available.
+We do not believe there is a print of this picture anywhere in the country.'"
+All that remained was its copyright registration, filed as "Al Jolson in A Plantation Act" on April 2, 1927.

-The short was long believed to be a lost film, and its unavailability fueled the misconception that Jolson's first sound film was the famous feature-length milestone The Jazz Singer, which premiered almost exactly one year later.
+The unavailability of A Plantation Act fueled the misconception that Jolson's first sound film was the famous feature-length milestone The Jazz Singer, which premiered almost exactly one year later.
 A mute print of A Plantation Act was eventually found in the Library of Congress, mislabeled as a preview for The Jazz Singer.
-A copy of the corresponding soundtrack disc also came to light, but it had been broken into four pieces and glued back together so imperfectly that it would not play through.
+A copy of the corresponding soundtrack disc also came to light in 1994, but it had been broken into four pieces and glued back together so imperfectly that it would not play through.
 After some careful surgery, restoration technicians succeeded in making a usable dub from the disc and digitally removing the pops and clicks resulting from the damage.
-The restored film was included on a LaserDisc published in the 1990s and as a bonus feature on the 2007 3-disc DVD release of The Jazz Singer.
+The restored A Plantation Act film would be then showcased at UCLA's Seventh Annual Festival of Preservation in April 1995.
+The restored film was included on a laserdisc published in the 1990s and as a bonus feature on the 2007 3-disc DVD release of The Jazz Singer.